 While it is true that tax returns may be produced to show the degree of sophistication of a securities plaintiff, the tax returns sought here are not Actor's personal tax returns, but rather the tax returns for a company in which he is a director and part owner.
 That company is not a party to these proceedings.
 Non-parties should not be forced to produce their tax returns absent very compelling reasons.
 Westminster v.
 Abbey, 867 F.3d 309, 312 (9th Cir.
 1999).
 No compelling reasons have been presented.
 Fleurs 'R' Nous is not a publicly traded company, and its financial and other information is maintained as confidential.
 It is a competitor of Big Rose, and disclosure of this information through discovery could be harmful.
-Additionally, the request is overbroad and unduly burdensome.
-Fifteen years of tax returns are unnecessary and not proportional to the needs of the case when the claims at issue pertain only to a two-year period.

 Moving Party's Reply

-Actor's supposed concern about Fleurs 'R' Nous' confidential information can be addressed

-1 through a protective order.
-Big Rose will agree not to disclose this information to persons of her 2 than counsel and experts absent agreement of the parties or further order of the court.
-While 3 Fleurs 'R' Nous is not a party, its tax returns may contain information about money spent 4 addressing the drought problem that was common to several floral companies.
-Thus, the 5 information is both relevant and proportional to the needs of the case.
-6 7 8 DEFENDANT'S SECOND MOTION 9 10 Seattle, Washington 98104 (206) 555-5555 11 CERTIFICATION 12 1 13 I certify that the full response by the responding party has been included in this submission, and that prior to making this submission the parties conferred to attempt to resolve this discovery 14 dispute in accordance with LCR 37(a).
-15 DATED: 16 16 17 Ira Just (WSBA #1234) Attorneys for Big Rose Company Moving Party 17 Ira Just (WSBA #1234) Attorneys for Big Rose Company Moving Party 17 18 Ira Just (WSBA #1234) Attorneys for Big Rose Company Moving Party 17 18 19 Ira Just (WSBA #1234) Attorneys for Big Rose Company Moving Party 17 18 19 20 Ira Just (WSBA #1234) Attorneys for Big Rose Company Moving Party 17 18 19 20 21 Ira Just (WSBA #1234) Attorneys for Big Rose Company Moving Party
+Actor's supposed concern about Fleurs 'R' Nous' confidential information can be addressed through a protective order.
+Big Rose will agree not to disclose this information to persons other than counsel and experts absent agreement of the parties or further order of the court.
+While Fleurs 'R' Nous is not a party, its tax returns may contain information about money spent addressing the drought problem that was common to several floral companies.
+Thus, the information could lead to the discovery of admissible evidence.

+CERTIFICATION

+I certify that the full response by the responding party has been included in this submission, and that prior to making this submission the parties conferred to attempt to resolve this discovery dispute in accordance with LCR 37(a).

+DATED:

+Ira Just (WSBA #1234) Attorneys for Big Rose Company Moving Party

+LCR 37 SUBMISSION Law Firm of Lawyers

+(C01-9999RSL) 10,000 Fifth Avenue

+Seattle, Washington 98104

+(206) 555-555